Meet our SACA collective

 Joe Malignaggi

 Born at Queen Victoria hospital (1958) in Melbourne and grew up in North Coburg surrounded by the community of Palazzolo Acreide (provincia di Siracusa).
-Joe learnt English when he went to primary school and visited Sicilia in December 1965 (for 3 Months) which contributed to him learning English again when he returned to school in 1966.
+Joe learnt English when he went to primary school and visited his family in Sicilia in December 1965 (for 3 Months) which contributed to him learning English again when he returned to school in 1966.

 After having the opportunity to do TOP (Tertiary Orientation Program) at Preston Tech, Joe completed a Diploma of Design at Preston Institute of Technology that enabled him to have a career working as a Graphic Designer in various studios and eventually entering the world of graphics in television.